 Would you consider staffing a booth for us?
 It’s enjoyable and interesting!

-We are looking for people who enjoy interacting with others – a friendly smile is all we require of you!
+We are looking for people who enjoy interacting with others – those who are comfortable chatting with visitors to the table.
 We will send you the materials you’ll need to set up a booth, some helpful hints on replying to questions about Seeds of Diversity and what we do, and we are happy to answer any questions you may have beforehand.
 See our volunteer page.

-If you'd like to help us out by volunteering at a Seeds of Diversity table this season, get in touch!
-Write to Rayna at firstname.lastname@example.org with the subject heading "Seedy Saturday volunteer," and be sure to let us know the town/city where you can volunteer.
+If you'd like to help us out by volunteering at a Seeds of Diversity table in 2023, get in touch!
+Complete our signup form or write to Rayna at email@example.com with the subject heading "Seedy Saturday volunteer".
+We’ll work to connect you with an event we have table space at.